-Updated: 10 October at 4 PM
+Updated: 14 October at 10:50 AM

+N.B.
 You do not need to report the fault to our customer service.

 Update: Cause and how to pay the bill

-At the moment it seems as if the root cause is the recent change regarding payments in the banking sector.
+It seems as if the root cause is the recent change regarding payments in the banking sector.

 Under the new instant payment rules, banks will need to verify that the beneficiary’s IBAN and name match in order to alert the payer to possible mistakes or fraud before a transaction is made.